 They are also a great solution for families.
 Instead of having to give everyone their own key to get into or out of the home, you can simply have all of your family members memorize the entry code.

 Most of these locks make it easy to update the code.
 That means that you can frequently change it to keep your home even more secure.
 You can also set up a code for a housesitter or pet sitter if you are going to be out of town.
 That means that you don’t have to pass out spare keys to your home.

 These locks are similar to electronic keypad locks.
 The primary difference is that they can be controlled remotely using a smartphone, tablet, computer, or another device.
 That means that you can lock and unlock your home with your phone, even when you are away.
 In many cases, you can also control them with your voice.

 Like electronic keypad locks, you can set up separate access codes for other people.
-The primary difference is that these locks give you even more control.
+The primary difference is that these smart digital locks give you even more control.
 For instance, you can set the hours during which each code is valid, helping to keep pet sitters or other people from entering your home when they shouldn’t be there.

 These locks typically aren’t used on entry or exit doors.
 Instead, they are most commonly used on outbuildings like sheds or garages.
 Oftentimes, they are used in conjunction with other locks as a way of adding extra security to a door.

 Hopefully, this overview of five of the most popular types of locks for houses will make it easier for you to decide which style is the best option for your home.